Axylos/test/README.md

 ## Step 1 Let's Start Hacking!

 You're going to render a list of authors in the `AuthorIndex` component.
 Render `AuthorIndex` in the render function of `App.jsx` and pass `authors` that are currently in state in `App.jsx` down as a prop to `AuthorIndex`.
 The `AuthorIndex` component can now access the array of authors through this prop.
 Now switch over to `AuthorIndex.jsx`.
 Map through `props.authors` (or whatever equally semantic name you gave your prop), returning an array of author names.
-Render the first and last name of each author. _Don't forget to add a key!_ You can use the `author_id` as your key.
+Render the `first_name` and `last_name` of each author. _Don't forget to add a key!_ You can use the `author_id` as your key.
 You can follow the pattern in the [Star Wars solution](https://git.generalassemb.ly/wdi-nyc-lambda/react-star-wars-homework/blob/solution/star-wars-homework/src/FilmList.jsx) if you get stuck.

 ## Step 2 The Create Author Component